Go Back Email Link

 Instructions

-• In the same pot, cook diced bacon until crisp.
-Add eschalots (or onion), garlic, anchovies (if using), leek, and carrots.
-Cook for 5-7 mins until softening.
+In the same pot, add the bacon and cook for 4-5 minutes or until lightly golden.
+Add the eschalots (or onion), garlic, anchovies (if using), leek, and carrots.
+Cook for 5 to 7 minutes until they start to soften.

-• Stir in tomato paste and the reserved seasoned flour.
+Stir in tomato paste and the reserved seasoned flour.
 Cook for 1 minute.
-Pour in balsamic vinegar, red wine, and beef stock, scraping up any browned bits.
-Return beef and any juices to the pot.
-Add bay leaves, herbs, and sugar.
-Bring to a gentle boil.
+Pour in the balsamic vinegar, red wine, and beef stock, scraping up any browned bits from the the base of the pot.
+Return all the beef along with any juices to the pot.
+Add the bay leaves, herbs, and sugar and bring to a simmer.

-• Cover and transfer to the oven.
+Cover pot with a tight fitting lid and transfer to the oven.
 Bake for 1 hour 30 minutes.

-• Remove pot, add whole baby potatoes, and return to oven uncovered for 1 final hour, or until beef and potatoes are tender.
+Remove pot from oven, add the potatoes then cook, uncovered, for a further 1 hour, or until beef and potatoes are tender.

 Notes